Chances are, you’ll quickly scroll down to see which shoes are included on this guide.

 You want soft, huh?
 Buy the New Balance FuelCell Propel and be done with it, then.

-The FuelCell midsole is soft-cushy from the heel to toe, and the best part is that you don’t have to sacrifice stability.
+The FuelCell midsole is soft-cushy from the heel to toe, and the said ride quality is delivered without sacrificing stability.
 The unique flared design of the midsole creates a supportive base under the foot.

 There’s plenty of interior space available inside the upper.
-That’s good news for wide-footed individuals and for ‘D’ sized runners who want more room for forefoot splay.
+That’s good news for wide-footed individuals and for ‘D’ sized runners who want more forefoot room.

 2) Nike Zoom Pegasus Turbo V2

 The Pegasus Turbo V2’s soft ride doesn’t come at the cost of performance.
 The dual-density foam midsole is very cushioned, very responsive, and very useful.
-It’s a versatile shoe you can do long tempo runs or daily training in.
+It’s a versatile shoe capable enough for long tempo runs or daily training.
 If the fit and ride works for you, then it has the potential to become your favorite running shoe.

-We want to make it clear that the Floatride Run 2.0 isn’t a serious performance running shoe.
-The fit is relatively easygoing and lacks the secure hold of other performance-oriented Reeboks such as the Floatride Run Fast.
+We want to make it clear that the Floatride Run 2 isn’t a serious performance running shoe.
+The fit is relatively easygoing and lacks the secure hold of other performance-oriented Reeboks such as the Floatride Run Fast 2.
 That said, the 2.0’s fit is an improvement over the V1.

 Softness is abundant here.
 The Pebax foam used for the midsole is supremely cushy yet lightweight.
 As said, this is a shoe which feels at home during runs at relaxed paces; it’s hard to coax the Floatride to do anything else.

-The S&L version of the UltraBoost is a far more comfortable shoe than the standard version.
+The S&L version of the UltraBoost is much more comfortable shoe than the standard version.
 That’s because the Suede & Leather overlays replace the stiff plastic cage of the original model to improve the upper comfort.
 The upper is roomier inside due to its non-Primeknit mesh construction.

 It shares the full-length Boost foam midsole with the regular UltraBoost, so you get the same cushy softness for high-mileage comfort.